What is the Difference Between a Verdict and a Settlement in a Car Accident Claim?

 It is important to know that every case is unique.
 There is no one-size-fits-all approach to seeking justice and compensation in a car accident case.
 However, it is your case and your decision as to which avenue to choose.

-If you or a loved one have been seriously injured because of another party’s negligence, please call 1-800-525-7111 to speak with a North Carolina personal injury attorney at Riddle & Brantley.
+If you or a loved one have been seriously injured because of another party’s negligence, contact a North Carolina personal injury attorney at Riddle & Brantley.

 After we evaluate your case, we will advise you of your options.
 At Riddle & Brantley, if you decide to hire us, we will fight aggressively so that you get a fair settlement, but if the insurance company refuses to negotiate, we may recommend filing a lawsuit and seeking a verdict in court.